 We have conducted exploratory pharmacology studies to develop a model of IDH2 mutant-induced tumorigenesis and to characterize the binding, inhibition, and selectivity of AG-221.
-We have demonstrated in in vitro experiments and in in vivo models that exposure to AG-221 reduces the oncometabolite 2-hydroxyglutarate (2HG) levels to those found in normal cells, reverses 2HG-induced histone hypermethylation, and induces differentiation in multiple leukemia cell models.
-Targeted inhibition of the IDH2 mutant also reversed the differentiation block in both TF-1 leukemia cells and primary AML cells derived from patients.
+We have demonstrated in in vitro experiments and in in vivo models that exposure to AG-221 reduces the oncometabolite 2-hydroxyglutarate (2HG) levels to those found in normal cells and reverses 2HG-induced histone hypermethylation.
+Targeted inhibition of the IDH2 mutant also reversed the differentiation block in both TF-1 leukemia cells and primary AML cells derived from patients, thereby promoting normal differentiation to cells along the erythroid and myeloid lineage, respectively.
 During 2013, we successfully completed IND-enabling studies on AG-221.
 The molecule has excellent pharmacological properties with a wide therapeutic index.
-In September 2013, we initiated our first phase 1 study for AG-221 in patients with advanced hematologic malignancies with an IDH2 mutation.
-This multi-center, global, multiple ascending dose trial primarily assesses safety and tolerability for AG-221 in adults with AML or related diseases.
-Secondary endpoints evaluate the pharmacokinetics and pharmacodynamics properties of AG-221 and determine if preliminary efficacy signals can be measured.
-The initial proof of mechanism requires the reduction of the metabolite 2HG in response to drug treatment.